justintaddei/v-wave/README.md

   *(you might think that's an obvious choice... but you'd be wrong).*
 - There is a small delay before the ripple appears, during which the animation will be canceled if the user moves the pointer (e.g. scrolling on a mobile phone).
 This is similar to how native Android ripples work.
 - Uses CSS transforms instead of `width` and `height`.
-- Doesn't effect the appearance of the element you apply it to (won't explode when used on an element with  `display: flex`).
+- Doesn't affect the appearance of the element you apply it to (won't explode when used on an element with `display: flex`).
 - Guesses the color of the wave automatically by default (using `currentColor`).
 - Works with fixed, absolute, relative, and statically positioned elements.
 - Will handle independent border-radii (e.g. `border-radius: 5px 20px 15px 30px`) perfectly fine.